 Building Responsive Email Templates Using Bootstrap Principles

 Bootstrap is widely recognized for streamlining front-end development, but when it comes to email, the environment changes completely.
-Traditional Bootstrap grids and utilities don’t translate directly to inbox clients such as Gmail or Outlook.
+Traditional Bootstrap grids and utilities do not translate directly to inbox clients such as Gmail or Outlook.

 Understanding the Constraints of Email Layouts